India Adhesives and Sealants News

 • In July 2021, Element Six UK LTD and the University of Warwick entered a partnership to develop the next generation of synthetic diamond-enabled technologies.
 Under this partnership, Element Six applied its renowned expertise and capabilities in advanced material solutions.

-• In March 2023, Universal Matter UK Limited, a wholly-owned subsidiary of Universal Matter Inc., announced the acquisition of Applied Graphene Materials UK Limited and Applied Graphene Materials LLC, the principal operating subsidiaries of Applied Graphene Materials PLC.
+• March 2023: Universal Matter UK Limited, a wholly-owned subsidiary of Universal Matter Inc., announced the acquisition of Applied Graphene Materials UK Limited and Applied Graphene Materials LLC, the principal operating subsidiaries of Applied Graphene Materials PLC.
 Through the acquisition, the company has strengthened its market presence.

-• In February 2023, Global Graphene Group announced that Honeycomb Battery Company, an advanced battery technology subsidiary of Global Graphene Group, Inc., signed a business combination agreement with Nubia Brand International Corp. to develop battery materials.
-Honeycomb Battery Company is expected to use graphene produced by the Global Graphene Group.
+• February 2023: Global Graphene Group announced that its subsidiary Honeycomb Battery Company, signed an agreement with Nubia Brand International Corp. to develop battery materials.
+Honeycomb Battery Company is likely to use graphene produced by the Global Graphene Group.